-Disable the power running boards before jacking, lifting, or placing any object under the vehicle.
-Never place your hand between the power running board and the vehicle as extended power running boards will retract when the doors are closed.
-Failure to follow these instructions may result in personal injury.
+WARNING: Switch off the running boards before jacking or placing any object under your vehicle.
+Never place your hand between the extended running board and your vehicle.
+A moving running board may cause injury.

-Failure to follow these instructions when using the spare tire carrier could cause loss of the wheel and tire and lead to personal injury: Only use the spare tire carrier to stow the tire and wheel combination specified on the Tire Label or Safety Compliance Certification Label on the B-Pillar or the edge of the driver door.
-Other tire and wheel combinations could cause the carrier to fail if it does not fit securely or is too heavy.
-Do not use impact tools or power tools operating over 200 RPM, which may cause winch malfunction and prevent a secure fit.
-Override the winch at least three times (there will be an audible click each time) to ensure a tight secure fit of the wheel and tire.
+Note: Only use the spare tire carrier to stow the tire and wheel combination provided with your vehicle.
+Other tire and wheel combinations can cause the tire carrier to fail.

+Note: Do not use impact tools or power tools operating at over 200 RPM on the spare tire carrier, this may cause a winch malfunction and prevent a secure fit.
+Override the winch at least three times, there's an audible click each time, to make sure the wheel and tire have been tightened securely.